 4. Weight Gain and Overeating: Latest research supports the connection between fat intake, your hormones, food cravings and weight fluctuations.
 Fats, in fact, turn on your fat burning mechanisms by impacting the ghrelin hormone levels, controlling insulin resistance, glucose regulation and enzyme activity and ultimately food cravings.

 5. Higher risk of Insulin Resistance and Diabetes: Healthy fats are the key to insulin resistance, glucose regulation and, thus, diabetes.
 Mono and polyunsaturated fatty acids improve insulin sensitivity by modifying cell membrane composition.
-Even saturated fats has beneficial effects on insulin sensitivity.
+Even saturated fats have beneficial effects on insulin sensitivity.
 Insulin resistance may also been linked to adherence to weight loss diets.

 6. Elevated Risk of Depression: Fatty acids ( specifically, omega 3’s) are critical to brain functions that regulate mood.
 Some neurotransmitters are in fact synthesized from fatty acids.
 Trans fats, on the other hand, can have the opposite effect and raise the risk for depression.